tomjoht/tomjoht.github.io/_posts/2019/12/2019-12-07-api-design-usability-arnaud-lauret-podcast.md

 podcast_file_size: "40.9 MB"
 podcast_duration: "54:39"
 podcast_length: "40220547"
-summary: "Arnaud Lauret, also known as the API Handyman, recently published a book called <a href='https://www.manning.com/books/the-design-of-web-apis'><i>The Design of Web APIs</i></a>.
+description: "Arnaud Lauret, also known as the API Handyman, recently published a book called <a href='https://www.manning.com/books/the-design-of-web-apis'><i>The Design of Web APIs</i></a>.
 In this podcast, I chat with Arnaud about his book, specifically exploring best practices for designing web APIs and focusing on the roles technical writers can play."
 ---

 {% include audio.html %}